gbbr/breakcheck/README.md

 ## Contributing

-Contributions and feedback are very welcome.
+Contributions and feedback are very welcome, but please open an issue to discuss ideas before submitting to any work.

 ## Similar work